tryton/tryton-client/doc/usage.rst

   * Fields to export: Defines the specific fields to export.
   * Options:

-    - Save as CSV: Save export as a CSV file.
+    - Save: Save export as a CSV file.
-    - Open in Excel: Open export in an Excel table.
+    - Open: Open export in spread sheet application.

   * Add field names: Add a header row with field names to the export data.
   * Actions: